How to write a blog post for SEO results

 • A very high bounce rate.
 This is the nature of a blog post.
 A well-written blog post is helpful and not self-promotional.
 That means many people will visit a blog post and then leave, which is recorded as a bounce.
 In some ways, that means the blog successfully helped the user- which is part of the purpose.

 • A low time on site.
-Again, if the blog is helpful people might not stick around- you’ve already answered their question.
+Again, if the blog is helpful, people might not stick around- you’ve already answered their question.

 • Low conversion rates on blog traffic.
-This might seem to contradict what I said about the long-tail (above) but it all depends on how you’re looking at the data.
+This might seem to contradict what I said about the long-tail (above), but it all depends on how you’re looking at the data.
 The long-tail says that traffic converts at a high rate for some specific search queries.
-However, if you combine all traffic for any blog post you might find a low conversion rate.
+However, if you combine all traffic for any blog post, you might find a low conversion rate.
 This might be because blog posts can also generate a lot of irrelevant traffic that might not ever convert.

 The SEO Blog Post Checklist